Self-healing materials in the field of batteries and photovoltaics

 This thesis is aimed at the development of self-healing materials for solar cells or batteries (the decision will be taken with the supervisor).

 In fact, a thesis in such a strategic field is an excellent business card for an engineer who wants to present himself/herself at best to industry or international academic life.

-The candidate will work in the laboratories of DISAT department and, in some cases, also in the laboratories of the University of Turin.
+The candidate will work in the laboratories of DISAT department.
 The candidate will deal with the preparation of self-healing materials, their characterization, assembly of prototypes and their testing under simulated operating conditions: the advantage of this type of thesis is that the candidate has the opportunity to see an entire preparation process of devices at a laboratory scale, starting from the preparation of the individual components and assembling the working prototype at the end of the work.

 The thesis work will be adapted according to the candidate's cultural background: chemical, materials, energy, environmental, nanotechnology engineering, etc. In any case, a two-week laboratory training is foreseen with the aim of making a reset and putting everyone in the conditions to be able to work independently on their thesis project.

 Notes The Electrochemistry Group is a team of internationally renowned researchers in the energy field (see the group's recent successes at this link: https://www.facebook.com/ElectrochemistryGroupPoliTO).

 The candidate will work on a work line currently active in the research team, gaining the experience of working in the field of applied research in an academic laboratory.